How to Keep Hands Hygienic

 Hand hygiene steps

 It should take at least fifteen seconds to wash your hands.
-If it takes any less time than this, you probably have not been sufficiently thorough to kill the harmful bacteria.
+If it takes any less time than this, you probably have not been sufficiently thorough to remove the harmful bacteria.
 The World Health Organisation recommends the following technique:

 - Wet your hands with clean water.